yoru01/Post-hACK/PIR workshop.md

   init();

 ```
-- Here the `House` interacts with his functions hereby setting all the parameters of the  game then deploys the contract and waits for the players to attach.
+- Here, the `House` interacts with its functions, hereby setting all the parameters of the game, then deploys the contract and waits for the players to attach it.

 ```js
 const informTimeout = () => {